 A new piece of real estate every year.
 Ferrari by 30.
 My decision to pack my bags and drive here with only my belongings in the trunk and back seats on my own accord in the Summer of 2013 has been the most significant strategic gamble to-date.

-Even at sub-$50/barrel oil, the abundance of high-paying blue-collar work here- non-existent in much of BC- is providing me a breathing chance to make up the lost years during my battles against the competition back home, and reverse the financial and emotional devastation.
+Even at sub-$50/barrel oil, the abundance of higher-paying blue-collar work here (relative to most of Canada) is providing me a breathing chance to make up for lost time.
+It’s an opportunity to recover the time lost to my battles against the competition back home, and reverse the financial and emotional devastation.
+BC had very little in comparison.
 It took me 3 years to go from nothing but student loan and credit card debt to homeowner, then another for the second home.

 Over my years here, I gradually learned that using one source of income is futile in today’s rapidly shifting economic conditions.
 Today I rely on a combination of the following to maximize my earning power and remain moderately diversified: